-Typhoon leaves 11 dead, Filipino villagers rescued from flood
+Typhoon leaves 11 dead, Filipinos rescued from flood

 Zaragoza, Philippines — Army, police and civilian volunteers rushed Monday to rescue hundreds of villagers trapped in their flooded homes and on rooftops in a northern Philippine province battered by slow-moving Typhoon Koppu, officials said.